kovidgoyal/rapydscript-ng/README.md

   right thing, but ``x = someobj.somethod; x()`` will not.
 RS could work around it, but at significant performance cost.
 See the section above on method binding for details.

-- The loop variables in list comprehensions do not leak into the surrounding scope, unlike Python.
-So if you do ```[x for x in [1]]``` x will not be defined outside the comprehension itself.
-This is arguably a mis-feature in Python, which RapydScript corrects :) Note that loop variables in ordinary for loops do leak into the surrounding scope, just as in Python.

 - Nested comprehensions are not supported.
 So you cannot do this:
 	[a for a in b for b in c]